February 17, 2020

 One of the worst feelings ever is being in a relationship with someone you once had so much love and passion for and now not feeling any of that anymore.
 It’s super painful to the one still in love and it’s super painful for you.
 Just because you aren’t in love any longer doesn’t mean it doesn’t hurt you, nobody plans to fall out of love.

 Whether you’ve lost love, passion, desire, or attraction, if this is the case it’s time to take a long look at where you stand with them and where you see yourself in the next several years - with or without them?
 Is this something that you should try to work on or is the attraction so far gone it’s beyond repair?

-You’re interested in someone else (or you suspect they are)
+You’re interested in someone else

 I’m a firm believer that if a woman (or man) is with someone and that person is giving someone else all of their time instead of the one they call their own, that woman (or man) should go sleep with the hottest single in town, blast it in their face, then dump them on the spot cause that’s what they deserve.